 A PDF of your poster will be archived on the workshop website.
 Instructions for archiving your PDF will be provided.

-Each presenter is assigned a square space which measures 36 inches (91.44 cm) wide and 36 inches (91.44 cm) high.
-Posters exceeding these measurements and extending into areas reserved for other posters may be removed.
+Each presenter is assigned a square space with maximum dimensions of 36 inches (91.44 cm) wide by 36 inches (91.44 cm) high.
+Posters exceeding these measurements (i.e., extending into areas reserved for other posters) may be removed.

-Posters will be attached to their spaces with either double sided tape or push pins, which will be provided at the workshop.
+Posters will be attached to their spaces with either tape or push-pins, which will be provided at the workshop.